-Four signals across the five areas Canary tracks.
+Four signals on the conditions that move careers and households.
 Updated when conditions change.

 The Fed is holding.
 Tariff-driven price increases are still working their way through retail.
 Credit card delinquencies at a 12-year high signal household stress.